reactjs/react.dev/beta/src/content/apis/react/useMemo.md

 On the initial render, the <CodeStep step={3}>value</CodeStep> you'll get from `useMemo` will be the result of calling your <CodeStep step={1}>calculation</CodeStep>.

-On every next render, React will compare the <CodeStep step={2}>dependencies</CodeStep> with the dependencies you passed during the last render.
+On every subsequent render, React will compare the <CodeStep step={2}>dependencies</CodeStep> with the dependencies you passed during the last render.
 If none of the dependencies have changed (compared with [`Object.is`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/is)), `useMemo` will return the value you already calculated on the last render.
 Otherwise, React will re-run your calculation and return the new value.

 In other words, `useMemo` will cache your function's result, and return it on re-renders until the dependencies change.
 If both `todos` and `tab` are the same as before, the `TodoList` won't have to recalculate `visibleTodos`.